Now Accepting Applications! Deadline: August 23, 2019

 - Free: As a trip leader, you can plan your ideal outdoor adventure to share with other students at little or no cost to you!

-For additional information, contact Anthony McGlone or attend our informational meeting on August 19th, 2019 at 5:30pm in the Senate Chambers at Corbett.
+For additional information, contact Anthony McGlone or attend our informational meeting on August 21,22, or 26, at 5:30pm in Otero Room inside Corbett Center.

 - Letter of Interest